-Lemongrassis an exotic plant native to Southeast Asia.
-It has become popular in a host of international cuisines, has a lovely citrusy scent and medicinal applications.
-Add to that its ability to repel some insect pests and its elegant 6-foot-tall arching stems and this is a plant you will love to grow.
+Lemongrass is an exotic plant native to southeast Asia.
+It has become popular in a host of international cuisines, has a lovely citrusy scent, and medicinal applications.
+Add to that its ability to repel some insect pests and its elegant 6 foot tall (2 m.) arching stems and this is a plant you will love to grow.
 Caring for the plant is easy, but one thing it is fussy about is water.
 Knowing when to water lemongrass and how much the plant requires is helpful.

-As a native of Southeastern Asia, lemongrass prefers hot, humid weather.
-It will thrive in many soil levels but can be killed when temperatures drop below 40 degrees Fahrenheit (4 C.).
+As a native of southeastern Asia, lemongrass prefers hot, humid weather.
+It will thrive in many soil levels but can be killed when temperatures drop below 40 degrees F. (4 C.).
 During the growing season, it is important to keep the plant hydrated regularly.
 How often should I water lemongrass?
 The answer is as easy as sticking your finger in the soil.

 If you have never grown lemongrass before, you may wonder about its care.
 Lemongrass plant watering is one of the most important aspects to growing healthy plants.
 These herbaceous grass-like plants can grow fast in hot weather and that rapid growth needs fuel.
 Lemongrass water requirements will vary dependent upon the type of soil you have.
 Sandy, loose soils will require more frequent watering, but those that are silty loam can retain moisture better and won’t need to be irrigated as frequently.
 Additionally, the use of a layer of organic mulch can enhance soil water retention while also adding nutrients slowly to the soil.